grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-For the implementation, however, we are going to use the simplest code that will turn the Statement true.
+For the implementation, however, we are going to use the most obvious code that will turn the Statement true.
 As I wrote, this simplest implementation is almost always to return a constant:

 ```csharp
 public class Sum